 "I've had people working in optics or even who are just interested in the field reach out to me because they saw one of my videos and thought it was fun and they wanted to know more about what we do," he said.
 "It's also been an easy conversation starter at conferences.
-Students will introduce themselves and say they found movement of cancerous cells through the body.
-While this work had already garnered Randles significant attention in both biomedical and computational circles, Dinin helped her and her team learn how to package their research into short, palatable videos.
+Students will introduce themselves and say they found out about my lab because one of my videos appeared in their YouTube Shorts or on TikTok."